List of current Indian deputy chief ministers

-The Deputy Chief Minister is a member of the state government and usually the second highest ranking executive officer of their state's council of ministers.
+The deputy chief minister is a member of the state government and usually the second highest ranking executive officer of their state's council of ministers.
 While not a constitutional office, it seldom carries any specific powers.
 A deputy chief minister usually also holds a cabinet portfolio such as home minister or finance minister.
-In the parliamentary system of government, the Chief Minister is treated as the "first among equals" in the cabinet; the position of deputy chief minister is used to bring political stability and strength within a coalition government.
+In the parliamentary system of government, the chief minister is treated as the "first among equals" in the cabinet; the position of deputy chief minister is used to bring political stability and strength within a coalition government.

-Currently, 11 out of the 28 states and none out of the 8 union territories have deputy chief ministers.
-Out of these 10 states and union territories, Andhra Pradesh has five deputy chief ministers and Uttar Pradesh ,Nagaland,Meghalaya have two deputy chief ministers.
-No other states and union territories have more than one deputy chief minister in office.
+Currently, only 16 states and 1 union territory (out of 25 states and 3 union territories) have deputy chief ministers.
+Out of these, Bihar, Chhattisgarh, Madhya Pradesh, Maharashtra, Meghalaya, Nagaland, Odisha, Rajasthan and Uttar Pradesh have two deputy chief ministers each.
+No other state and union territory has more than one deputy chief minister in office.